venturemark/whiteboard/bdr/001-what-to-do-first.md

 ### Alternatives

-* We focus on Founders.
+- We focus on Founders.
-* We focus on Investors.
+- We focus on Investors.
-* We focus on Stakeholders.
+- We focus on Stakeholders.

 ### Decisions

-TBD
+We focus on single-player mode for Founders to create updates.

 ### Consequences

-TBD
+We believe we should focus on Founders first because:
+- They are already highly motivated
+   - A pattern interrupt is more easily achieved with highly motivated individuals in order to bootstrap the demand generation on the content side.
+Convincing investors to do that for us is a tougher uphill battle.
+- We have reasonable existing basis for their needs and perception of value

+As a result we will:

+- Largely ignore the investor/stakeholder experience for now
+- Operate under the assumption we can 'jump-start' the Venturemark network by having founders create the content that attracts investors and other stakeholders.